dkfans/keeperfx/keeperfx/docs/keeperfx_readme.txt

 Q: Colors are changed in menu or during gameplay,
     but no problem is mentioned in "keeperfx.log".
-A: Select "Run in 256 colors" and "Run in 640x480" in the
+A: Try using different color modes  in KEEPERFX.CFG.
+For example,
-    program properties, and change lines in KEEPERFX.CFG into those written in next answer.
+    you could try 24-bit colour (ie. 640x480x24).
+If this won't help, change all modes to 8-bit (ie. 640x480x8), and select "Run in 256 colors" and "Run in 640x480" in the program properties.

 Q: Intro doesn't play.
 LOG file says:
      Error: setup_game: Can't enter movies screen mode to play intro